Middle Tennessee special ops veterans work to rescue Americans, allies left in Afghanistan

 He added the soldier’s creed, “Leave no man behind,” is the force driving them.

-“We’ve got Americans there, we’ve got people just like you and me,” said Ladd.
-“They’re stuck there and we’re questioning, ‘Why?
+“We’ve got Americans there, we’ve got people just like you and me,” Ladd said, “They’re stuck there and we’re questioning, ‘Why?
 Why would you leave anyone behind?’”